biscuit-auth/website/content/docs/guides/revocation.md

 top = false
 +++

+## Why should we plan for token revocation?

+There are two competing approaches to session management in authorization, that will drive architectural decisions:
+- in *stateful* systems, all authorizations are performed through one service or database that olds the list of currently active sessions
+- in *stateless* systems, authorization can be performed independently in any service, only using information from the token and the service.
+In particular, the service cannot know about all of the currently active sessions

+Those two solutions are often compared on their ability to close a session.
+Why?
+Can't we just set an expiration date?
+Even with expiration date we would still need a way to close a session, to implement the log out functionality.
+That feature is comon, expected by users, and needed in multiple situations (public computer, disconnecting sessions from a stolen phone...)?

+In stateful systems, closing a session is easy: delete the session's information from the database and that's it.
+In stateless systems, this is more complex: how do we make sure all services know that the session is invalid?
+That means reintroducing some shared state, so is the stateless design impossible after all?
+Shouldn't we go back to stateful systems?

+If the architecture we are designing can rely on a central state, it will be the simplest approach and probably the right solution.
+But there are good reasons to choose the stateless
+design:
+- **scaling**: a central authorization service that is queried on every request is a single point of failure for the entire system.
+If it is down, nobody can log in, but existing sessions will fail too.
+A stateless approach will decouple session creation from authorization, so existing sessions can still work when the authentication service fails.
+- **isolation**: the service receiving the request might be less trusted and should not be able to access session information.
+- **authentication delegation**: authentication could be in a separate service (example: SSO) that can't be queried on every request.
+That service could even be managed by a different company.

+In those cases, separating authorization from session creation makes sense, but then how do we close a session?
+It is usually done through token revocation: the authorizer needs to know a list of tokens that must be refused, and that list changes dynamically, so we are reintroducing some state in the system.

+But revocation has properties that make it nice to implement in stateless architectures:
+- we do not need to know about all of the tokens, only those that were revoked, which will be much smaller
+- the list of revoked tokens will naturally grow, but if tokens have an expiration date, they can be purged from the list after a while
+- it is read oriented and highly cacheable: once a token was added to the revocation list, we won't modify its entry (except when purging), so we don't need synchronization or consensus
+- revocation lists do not hold any critical or private information, they can be shared with every service

+TODO:
+expiration tips: short expiration with regular token exchange do not limit tokens per IP but per world region and per user agent: IP can change a lot in a session(mobile, etc) but sessions rarely jump quickly over the world or change user agent

 ## Revocation identifiers

 Biscuit tokens are bearer tokens.
 Revoking bearer tokens is usually done through revocation lists: a list of